HEEMO-95/DragKit/README.md

 # Computer vision alignment action

-With the aid of computer vision, a camera can see and identify a land mark and its position on a picture frame, and it import it to our script as a tuple, the aircraft will keep adjusting its vertical and horizontal speeds according to how far is the position of that object from our center of the picture frame, until its completely centered or (0,0), thus the speeds.
+With the aid of computer vision, a camera can see and identify a land mark and how far the position of it from the center of the picture frame, and import it to our script as a tuple, the aircraft will keep adjusting its vertical and horizontal speeds according to that tuplee, until its completely centered or (0,0), thus the speeds.

 The align action:
 ``` python